-Pianist Xiaoya Liu has captured the imagination of worldwide audiences through her profound artistry and charismatic performances as concerto soloist, recitalist, and chamber musician across Asia, Europe, and the United States with orchestras such as the Fort Worth Symphony Orchestra, the Round Rock Symphony, the Ann Arbor Symphony Orchestra, the University of Michigan Symphony Orchestra, the GSIM Festival Orchestra and in venues including Carnegie Hall, the Kennedy Center, Palazzo Biscari, and Shanghai Concert Hall.
-Her recent performances have been broadcasted on True Art TV and Classical Radio WAUS 90.7 FM.
+Pianist Xiaoya Liu has captured the imagination of worldwide audiences through her profound artistry and charismatic performances as concerto soloist, recitalist, and chamber musician across Asia, Europe, and the United States with orchestras such as the Fort Worth Symphony Orchestra, the Round Rock Symphony, the Ann Arbor Symphony Orchestra, the University of Michigan Symphony Orchestra, the GSIM Festival Orchestra and in venues including Carnegie Hall, The Kennedy Center, Hill Auditorium, Palazzo Biscari, and Shanghai Concert Hall.
+Her recent performances have been broadcasted on True Art TV and 90.7 FM.

-She has also received an array of full scholarships from prestigious music festivals worldwide and has worked alongside such artists as Yefim Bronfman, Stephen Hough, Leslie Howard, Pascal Rogé, Paul Schoenfeld, Melvyn Tan, Gabor Takacs-Nagy, and conductors Kenneth Kiesler and Miguel Harth-Bedo.
+A recipient of full scholarships from prestigious music festivals worldwide, Xiaoya has worked alongside such artists as Yefim Bronfman, Stephen Hough, Leslie Howard, Pascal Rogé, Paul Schoenfeld, Gabor Takacs-Nagy, and conductors Kenneth Kiesler and Miguel Harth-Bedo.

 Xiaoya holds a BMus (Hons) in Piano Performance from the Yong Siew Toh Conservatory of Music - National University of Singapore.
 A MMus and DMA followed from Eastman School of Music and the University of Michigan, respectively.
 Her principal teachers include Christopher Harding, Natalya Antonova, Dmitry Rachmanov, Thomas Hecht, Enrico Elisi, and Melvyn Tan.

 Xiaoya was the recipient of the Earl V. Moore Award, one of the highest honors given for outstanding achievement by the University of Michigan School of Music, Theatre & Dance.